NuGet/Home/accepted/2023/vscode-commands.md

 - Will we include keyboard shortcuts for any commands?
 - For removing a package, can we utilize the existing delete command & key binding?
 - For removing a package, will we require users to confirm their choice before the package is removed? or for updating? adding?
+- Is it possible to ask the user to confirm their choice with a pop-up notification?
 - Can we allow users to backflow through commands, or undo their last selection and return to the last page in the command flow?
+- How do we want to allow the user to set the context (solution vs project level) for different package operations?
+    1. two separate add package commands for project / solution (Add package in project...
+Add package in solution...)
+    2. one add package command where the first quickpick asks for the context (project or solution level)
+    3. use any existing selected context and back-propagate to the closest .csproj or directory.packages.props file.

 ## Future Possibilities